manuscriptmastr/kafi/README.md

 ### Boulders
 The stone-like particles of ground coffee.
 These often float to the top of your brew.

+### Drawdown
+The time from when all water is added to when the stream of water suddenly falters to single drips.

 ### Extraction
 Coffee is 30% soluble (dissolvable), but in practice only 20% is the tasty part.
 Extraction is the process (via pour over, drip, espresso, etc.) of temporarily contacting water with coffee to extract these parts of the coffee.